Latin

 LAT 100Y Elementary Latin (5 Credits)

 The Latin language has had an extraordinarily long life, from ancient Rome through the Middle Ages to nineteenth-century Europe, where it remained the language of scholarship and science.
 Even today it survives in the Romance languages that grew out of it and in the countless English words derived from Latin roots.
 This course prepares students to read Latin texts in any period or area of interest through a study of the fundamentals of classical Latin grammar and through practice in reading from a range of Latin authors.
-Some attention will also be given to Roman culture and Latin literary history.
+Some attention is also given to Roman culture and Latin literary history.
 This is a full-year course and cannot be divided at midyear with credit for the first semester.
 Enrollment limited to 30.

 Fall, Spring, Annually